Advanced Fuels Fund

 • The application form and appendices.

-Applicants also had the opportunity to ask questions during this session.
-The presentation, recording and Q&As from the launch event are shared below.
+Applicants will have the opportunity to ask questions during this session.
+To register your interest for this event please contact AFF@ricardo.com.
+The presentation, recording and Q&As from the launch event will be shared after the event.

 Table 1 outlines the key dates and stages of the Advanced Fuels Fund, from initial launch to the end of the competition’s Funding Period.
 These are planned but may be subject to change.